stelviodev/stelvio/docs/guides/cloudfront-router.md

-# AWS Cloudfront (CDN)
+# AWS CloudFront (CDN)

-This guide explains how to expose different Stelvio components to the web using a Cloudfront Router.
+This guide explains how to expose different Stelvio components to the web using a CloudFront Router.

-AWS Cloudfront is primarily a CDN (Content Delivery Network).
-That means the Cloudfront service can globally cache resources (called origins), typically static resources like S3 buckets.
+AWS CloudFront is primarily a CDN (Content Delivery Network).
+That means the CloudFront service can globally cache resources (called origins), typically static resources like S3 buckets.

-Because Cloudfront allows executing small functions to manipulate request objects before they hit the origin, we can use Cloudfront as a routing component: We can map components to paths and disable caching for dynamic origins like APIs.
+Because CloudFront allows executing small functions to manipulate request objects before they hit the origin, we can use CloudFront as a routing component: We can map components to paths and disable caching for dynamic origins like APIs.

 ## Router